A Hong Kong court convicted 4 people of rioting over the storming of legislature in 2019 protests

 Six defendants, including actor Gregory Wong and two reporters Wong Ka-ho and Ma Kai-chung, last year pleaded not guilty to rioting.

-On Thursday, judge Li Chi-ho said four of the six defendants, including Gregory Wong, were found guilty of rioting.
+On Thursday, judge Li Chi-ho found four of the six defendants, including Gregory Wong, guilty of rioting.
 Wong Ka-ho and Ma were acquitted of the rioting charge but were convicted for unlawful entry into the legislature.

-A written judgement carrying his reasoning is expected to be released later.
+Li said in his written judgment that there was a directive to ask all people to leave. ''I can't see how the defense can distort the meaning of the word and exclude journalists from 'everyone','' he said.

+He added it was a ''wrong idea'' for Wong Ka-ho to think that reporters can stay there to document the developments.

 The 2019 protests were sparked by a proposed extradition law that would have allowed Hong Kong criminal suspects to be sent to the mainland for trial.
 The government withdrew the bill, but the protesters widened their demands to include direct elections for the city's leaders and police accountability.